MahsooSalimi/mahsoosalimi.github.io/_pages/about.md

   - /about.html
 ---

-My research focuses on multi-robot systems and deep reinforcement learning at the intersection of control theory and machine learning.
+My research focuses on multi-robot systems at the intersection of control theory and deep reinforcement learning.

 Interests
 ------